Did Pakistan ever act against Azhar? Intel reports show, he remained protected always

 The intelligence has stated that Pakistan would be on over-drive mode and would not only look to raise tensions along the border but also launch terrorists into the Valley.
 With the government easing restrictions in a phased manner, the Intelligence Bureau (IB) has advised that the forces remain on a very high state of alert.

-Recently, India designated Azhar and Lashkar-e-Tayiba chief as terrorists under the new anti terror law.
+Recently, India designated Azhar and Lashkar-e-Tayiba chief as terrorists under the new anti-terror law.
 Both became the first two individuals to be banned under the amended Unlawful Activities (Prevention) Act.
 Under the amended act, an individual can be designated as a terrorist.
 The government can impose a travel ban, seize passports and also confiscate their properties under the amended version of the act.